 - 1 tablespoon chili powder

-- 1. In a saucepan, melt the lard over medium heat.
-Add the onions, garlic, and celery, and cook until softened.
-Add the ketchup, vinegar, water, Worcestershire, and black pepper, and continue to simmer for about 30 minutes.
+- Add the ketchup, vinegar, water, Worcestershire, and black pepper and simmer for about 30 minutes.

-- 2. In a small bowl, combine a few tablespoons sauce with the chili powder until smooth.
-Add this mixture to the rest of the sauce in the pan and stir to combine.
-Remove the pan from the heat and let the sauce stand for 1 hour.
+- Stir the chili powder mixture into the rest of the sauce.
+Remove from the heat and let stand for 1 hour.

-- 3. Okay, that’s it.
-You’re done.
-The slightly chunky sauce is nice as is, but for a more traditional consistency, purée it in a blender or with an immersion blender.
-You should have about 2 1/2 cups or enough for 10 to 12 servings.
-This sauce is best served warm or at room temperature, but it stores really well refrigerated in an airtight container.
+- That's it.
+You're done.
+The slightly chunky sauce is nice as is, but for a smoother consistency, purée it in a blender or with an immersion blender.
+This sauce is best served warm or at room temperature but it stores really well in the fridge for up to 5 days.